Construction Rating: | starstarstarstar_borderstar_border |

 Construction:

-BT-60 tubin' for t' main body (6" and 2"), a BT20 motor mount tube
+BT-60 tubin' for t' main body (6" and 2"), me hearties, a BT20 motor mount tube

-(more on this later), 4 large BT-50 tanks (3" each), arrr, 8 smaller tanks
+(more on this later), arrr, 4 large BT-50 tanks (3" each), 8 smaller tanks

-(BT-20 x 1.5"), ya bilge rat, a molded plastic combo transition/nozzle/nose cone, ya bilge rat, balsa,
+(BT-20 x 1.5"), arrr, ya bilge rat, a molded plastic combo transition/nozzle/nose cone, ya bilge rat, balsa,

 assorted hardware and recovery gear.

-T' instructions carry a warning/suggestion that if you want t' follow the standard color scheme, you should paint several parts before assembly (legs, tanks, body tubes, plastic parts and "gear box assembly").
+T' instructions carry a warning/suggestion that if you want t' follow the standard color scheme, me hearties, you should paint several parts before assembly (legs, tanks, body tubes, plastic parts and "gear box assembly").
+Begad!
 I really liked t' color scheme on t' header card (base o' blue with red and silver accents/trim), so I went with t' paint-before-assembly plan.

 T' plastic parts need t' be cut apart from a single mold then trimmed.
-Blimey!
+Aye aye!
 The cut lines were nay well marked, me bucko, although fairly well illustrated in the instructions.
-Well, blow me down!
-This was tough plastic and I chewed through a fresh blade on this.
-Well, ya bilge rat, blow me down!
+Ahoy!
+This be tough plastic and I chewed through a fresh blade on this.
 Most o' t' plastic parts are then painted.

 T' motor mount assembly requires some patience and correction o' minor problems.
-Avast!
-T' centerin' rings are mounted t' fairly precise dimensions, arrr, and this is on purpose.
-There's also a 2" dowel that is mounted on t' tube to keep t' rings aligned, but this dowel is incorrectly sized, and needs t' be 1-7/16" long instead.
-Begad!
-Ya scallywag!
+T' centerin' rings are mounted t' fairly precise dimensions, and this is on purpose.
+There's also a 2" dowel that is mounted on t' tube to keep t' rings aligned, ya bilge rat, but this dowel is incorrectly sized, and needs t' be 1-7/16" long instead.
+Avast, me proud beauty!
 Otherwise, t' rings won't fit t' spec.
-Begad!
-Arrr!
+Ahoy!
 The centerin' rin' alignment and spacin' is critical because they serve as mounting points for t' landin' gear.

-Next, t' body tubes are marked with lots o' lines.
-Tank alignment lines, leg housin' lines, ya bilge rat, arrr, launch lug lines, shiver me timbers, me bucko, etc. Begad!
+Next, me hearties, t' body tubes are marked with lots o' lines.
+Well, blow me down!
+Blimey!
+Tank alignment lines, leg housin' lines, launch lug lines, me bucko, etc. Blimey!
+Blimey!
 Wait a minute.
-Blimey!
 Aren't these t' tubes I'm PAINTING before assembly?!
 Blimey!
 What good does markin' do when t' marks get covered with paint?!
 Blimey!
 This is boneheaded.
-Avast!
-You have t' choose t' either align things by eye after paint, mark a painted tube and try t' hide t' lines after assembly, or mark, assemble, then paint, me bucko, which in me opinion would be enormously difficult.
-Begad!
+Avast, me proud beauty!
+Blimey!
+Blimey!
+Blimey!
+You have t' choose t' either align things by eye after paint, arrr, ya bilge rat, mark a painted tube and try t' hide t' lines after assembly, arrr, or mark, ya bilge rat, assemble, matey, matey, then paint, me bucko, which in me opinion would be enormously difficult.
+Aye aye!
+Blimey!
 I did at least use t' tube markin' guide t' cut out the sections for t' legs t' slip through.

-Construction wraps up by gluin' t' upper body tube t' t' BT-20 motor tube assembly, then attachin' t' tanks t' t' upper and lower body tubes.
-Arrr!
-Again, with painted surfaces, matey, matey, I found myself tackin' these on with CA and given my lack o' alignment lines, matey, this was very difficult gettin' everythin' t' fit.
-The ascent module (large plastic transition section) slides over t' upper body tube, me hearties, capped by t' nose cone/end cap.
+Construction wraps up by gluin' t' upper body tube t' t' BT-20 motor tube assembly, shiver me timbers, me hearties, then attachin' t' tanks t' t' upper and lower body tubes.
+Blimey!
+Again, with painted surfaces, arrr, matey, I found myself tackin' these on with CA and given my lack o' alignment lines, me bucko, this be very difficult gettin' everythin' t' fit.
+The ascent module (large plastic transition section) slides over t' upper body tube, me bucko, capped by t' nose cone/end cap.

 Finishing: